Sherburn in Elmet Community Trust

 Where do we store your data?

 We keep all your details confidential and do not pass them on to anyone else without your permission.
-The rules of the Data Protection Act 2018 and the General Data Protection Regulation 2018 mean that we need your consent to store your personal details.
 We may store data in a range of different places, including manual and electronic systems (including email).
 No data is stored outside of the United Kingdom.